 How to Plant Perennials

-- general fertilizer
+- controlled-release granular fertilizer

 - organic mulch of compost or well-rotted manure

 Dig up the soil to aerate it, reduce compaction and remove any weeds.
 Then dig in some organic matter, such as well-rotted manure or compost.
 If your soil is particularly heavy, you may also need to add some horticultural grit to prevent water-logging.

 Step 2: Place the Plant in the Hole

 Dig a hole twice as wide as the plant pot and a little deeper.
 Set the plant in the hole, and check that it will be at about the same depth when planted as it was in its original pot.

 Step 3: Prepare the Plant

 Fork the bottom of the hole to loosen any compacted soil.
 Water the plant well, then slip it out of its pot.
 Gently tease out any circling roots from the rootball.
 Place the plant back into the hole.